Our partnership with Shropshire Housing Group

 - Strengthening our value for money - We could share resources like back office services

-The important news for customers is that if we do partner with Shropshire Housing Group there will be no new landlord.
+The important news for customers is that our partnership with Shropshire Housing Group doesn't mean there will be no new landlord.
 Many things like our contact details, name and the colleagues customers deal with on a day to day basis will remain the same.

 A guide about our proposed partnership with Shropshire Housing Group can be seen below.
 Alternatively if you'd just like to see the FAQs click here